Kh4lidMD/AlAdhan/README.md

 - No API keys, authentication, or registration required.
 - Converting the JSON responses to Python objects.
 - 3 Location methods: Coordinates, City, and Address.
+- More Adhan metadata made by the module, such as the number of rakat in salah, sunnan al rawatib rakat number, is hijri or secret salah, etc.

 <br>